codyfrehr/xpdf-api/README.md

 # xpdf-utils

 todo:
+- you should password protect your ssh keys. especially when you go live with servers. otherwise, hacker with access to your keys will have passwordless access to your repos
 - figure out best place to put xpdf binaries
 - configure Service to use correct binaries (windows/mac/linux) based on OS
 - read the xpdf utils readme for licensing/distribution info (ie, must include all docs?)